 As in the digital onboarding process, the user will be asked to choose their bank from a list and then they will be redirected to the bank's website, where they will enter their credentials to verify their identity.

-# OIDC scopes and claims
+# OIDC scopes

 The following scopes are available: